eclipse-ee4j/starter/README.md

 Once Payara Micro starts, you can access the project at http://localhost:8080.

 You can also run the project via Docker.
-To build the Docker image, execute the following command from the `jakartaee-cafe` directory:
+To build the Docker image, execute the following commands from the `jakartaee-cafe` directory:

 ```
+mvn clean package
 docker build -t jakartaee-cafe:v1 .
 ```